ijauregiCMCRC/ReWE_NMT/README.md

 If you want to predict the sentences using the regressed word embeddings and a nearest neighbour search, you can use the option '-emb_decoding'.

+### Data

+Data used in the paper can be downloaded from the [IWSLT 2016](https://sites.google.com/site/iwsltevaluation2016/data-provided) (for en-fr and cs-en) and from [WMT16 IT-domain translation task](http://www.statmt.org/wmt16/it-translation-task.html) (eu-en).

+Fasttext embeddings can be downloaded from [here](https://fasttext.cc/docs/en/crawl-vectors.html).